Spirals-Team/hadoop-benchmark/README.md

 	(Consul K/V store is used by docker to create an overlay network which help docker containers in different hosts to connect to each other.)

 ##### images
-  - This directory contains the Dockerfiles of Hadoop images.
+  - This directory contains base images.
 The built images should package the compiled Hadoop code, prepared configuration files and all required dependencies.

 ##### benchmarks
   - This directory provide 3 benchmarks.